 - Pain/discomfort in the back, jaw, arms, left shoulder, or elbows

 - Shortness of breath

 - Cold sweats

 Cardiovascular diseases are actually the most common cause of death worldwide.
 But because there are many ways to reduce your risk of cardiovascular issues and because there are many ways to improve your cardiovascular health, it is important to be vigilant to address these symptoms or concerns of potential cardiovascular problems.
 Inflammation is a precursor to many diseases, including cardiovascular disease; thermography is excellent at detecting inflammation in the body!
-A full body scan can identify areas of concerning inflammation that could be affecting your cardiovascular health, and interpretation by a thermologist can help you to know what actions to consider or what questions to ask moving forward to improve your heart health.
+A full body scan can identify areas of concerning inflammation that could be affecting your cardiovascular health, and a health scan imaging interpretation by a thermologist can help you to know what actions to consider or what questions to ask moving forward to improve your heart health.

 Carpal tunnel, tendonitis, ligament sprains, rotator cuff tendonitis, degenerative disc disease, arthritis, osteoporosis, bursitis, muscular dystrophy, and lupus erythematosus are just a few of many musculoskeletal disorders..
 The symptoms of musculoskeletal disorders are very common and can include pain or problems in the joints, bones, muscles, ligaments, bursas, or tendons.
 A full body scan will assess your body, head to toe, for any areas of inflammation contributing to discomfort that could be related to a musculoskeletal disorder.
 A full body scan, or any thermogram, is able to detect inflammation before it is symptomatic in the body, so with regular thermograms/full body scans, you may be able to cut off a musculoskeletal disorder before it begins to affect your life adversely.